Cyprus Rally History

 Stig Blomqvist and Arne Hertz brought their Saab 96 to the 3rd Cyprus International Rally and won, annihilating all opposition.

-The Turkish invasion and subsequent upheaval precluded any motorsport in 1974 and 1975 but the Cypriots were soon back in business and the 1976 rally drew entries from Spaniard Antonio Zanini, Ireland's Billy Coleman and Shekhar and Yvonne Mehta, the winners.
+In 1976 Cyprus rally drew entries from Spaniard Antonio Zanini, Ireland's Billy Coleman and Shekhar and Yvonne Mehta, the winners.
 The Mehtas returned in 1977 but success eluded them, the victors' laurels going to local champion Kypros Kyprianou in a Hillman Avenger.

 In 1978 the event was awarded coefficient 3 in the European Championship - and Britain's Roger Clark won.
 Ari Vatanen and Dave Richards were the winners of the 1979 event while second place was enough to secure the European Championship for Jochi Kleint of Germany.